Esalen's First Yoga Teacher — Teaching yoga since 1968

 Driving Meditation© Pam Walatka

-The world changes so fast now.
+The world changes constantly and quickly.
 How do you keep your mind from spinning into the nut house?

 The ancient practice of meditation has found its way out of monasteries and into the mainstream of pubic thought.
 Meditation, an old-fashioned cure for new-fashioned mental overload, has been scientifically shown to alleviate stress.
 But how do you find time to meditate if your problem is that your mind is overloaded with a burgeoning to-do list?
 Are you supposed to add one more thing to your list?